kexin-yang/SketchIt/README.txt

+The code follows MVC design pattern (it has two views - canvasView and toolbarView), and rough OOP pattern.

 If you want to change the line width, please click one of the line width button and then click the shape tool to draw a shape of that line width!

-Rightnow, only erasing the circle works the best!!

 Thanks!!